The Law and the New Covenant Believer

 “A new heart also will I give you, and a new spirit will I put within you: and I will take away the stony heart out of your flesh, and I will give you an heart of flesh.
 And I will put my spirit within you, and cause you to walk in my statutes, and you shall keep my judgments, and do them.”

-It is the Spirit that causes us to keep the Sabbath, for example.
+It is the Spirit that causes us to keep the Sabbath, for example, under the New Covenant.
 It should not be our own flesh that causes this.

 Now let’s look at verses 7-9 in 2 Corinthians 3;